 TOOL THREE: Watering Can

 I used the second laundry detergent bottle to make a watering can.
-I used a drill to make several holes in the cap.
-I also drilled two small holes at the top of the handle to allow air in to push out the water.
+Then, I used a drill to make several holes in the cap.
+Finally, I drilled two small holes at the top of the handle to allow air in to push out the water.

 TOOL FOUR: Funnel

 My husband drives me crazy over funnels for his workshop.
-It seems like every time I buy a new set, he takes them outside and changes oil on his tractor and lawn mower with them.
-All my kitchen funnels eventually work their way out to his shop.
+Because it seems like every time I buy a new set, he takes them outside and changes oil on his tractor and lawn mower with them.
+As a result, all my kitchen funnels eventually work their way out to his shop.
 I recently asked him why so many funnels, and he said they are easier to toss than to clean.
 Yikes!

 I mark the bottle with a Sharpie so I know about where to cut.
 I use heavy-duty utility scissors to cut.
 For my disposable oil change funnels, I’m not too particular about the beauty of it.
 As long as it keeps my kitchen funnels in the house.
 Oy Vey!